egeersoz/egeersoz.github.io/_posts/2014-09-10-spoiled-by-ease-of-use.md

 ---
 layout: post
 title:  "Spoiled by Ease of Use"
-date:   2014-09-07
+date:   2014-09-10
 categories: general
 ---

-One of the things I was meta-cognitively aware of yesterday when I was trying to get Jekyll to work on Github Pages was my level of annoyance.
+One of the things I was meta-cognitively aware of last Saturday when I was trying to get Jekyll to work on Github Pages was my level of annoyance.
 I started out with a lot of motivation, but with every obstacle I faced, my enthusiasm waned and gave way to frustration.
 All the guides, tutorials and documentations I read were slightly different, and the errors I was running into were not documented at all.
 I kept telling myself that the whole process was way more difficult than it needed to be.
 Why can't it be a simple matter of double-clicking an installer and walking through the steps in a wizard?
 At that moment I had an epiphany that stunned me.

 I had been spoiled by ease of use.